 Teaching location also in North Bergen, New Jersey

-THE ALEXANDER TECHNIQUE: AWARENESS AND CHOICE
+THE ALEXANDER TECHNIQUE: FREE YOURSELF FROM PAIN AND STRESS THROUGH AWARENESS AND CHOICE

 The Alexander Technique has been taught in a wide variety of academic and institutional settings, such as Mount Sinai Medical Center, The American Conservatory Theater, The Julliard School, New York University, Yale University, and the Royal Academy of Dramatic Art in London.
 Because it deals with the deepest levels of mind/body coordination, it benefits people in many disciplines, from computer programmers and office workers to performing artists and athletes.